Movie Review: “Sing”

-Pro - The Competition (+10pts)
+Pro: The Competition (+10pts)

 One of my favorite parts of this movie was the premise.
 The competition element of Sing was entertaining to watch because I really could not tell who was going to win.
-They each got story development (though a little too much of it, see the con point further down) which made it really hard to tell who was going to end up winning it all.
-I liked this concept as a means to throw in as many songs as possible, rather than an animated movie in which the characters just randomly start singing.
-I liked seeing the development of the competition and seeing it come to fruition.
+They each got plenty of character development, which made it really hard to tell who was going to end up winning it all.
+There were probably a few too many developed characters in this story, and I will get into the side effects of that later, but one thing this did was it kept me guessing regarding who I thought would win the whole thing.

-Con - Long (-10pts)
+Con: Long (-10pts)

-This movie was about forty minutes too long and I am not quite sure why they made it that way.
-There were way too many full storylines (see the next con) to the point where it now feels like I saw three or four kid’s movies in one.
+This movie felt about forty minutes too long and I am not quite sure why they made it that way.
+There were way too many full storylines to the point where it felt like I saw three or four kid’s movies in one.
 I believe the run-time for Sing was just under two hours, I saw some people sleeping (one in my group) and I saw a lot of restless kids.
-The movie is not bad but it is unnecessarily long, I am honestly not sure what the studio was thinking by making it two hours.
-The movie kept cutting from one character to another, in the beginning this was a little jarring but I did get used to it.
-That being said, I think setting up each of these characters is fine, but we did not have to see all of the characters get full storylines.
+The movie is not bad, but it is unnecessarily long for a movie aimed at kids.
+Long, drawn out storylines about multiple characters dealing with adult issues, just did not seem to connect with kids in the audience.
+They just wanted to watch animals sing.

-Pro - Storylines (+5pts)
+Pro: Storylines (+5pts)

-While I said that there were too many storylines, each storyline individually was actually good.
-I enjoyed the father and son issues in Johnny’s story line, I enjoyed Ash’s relationship problems, I liked the housewife in Rosita, and I enjoyed the rest as well.
-Each storyline had me engaged and wanting that character to win the competition which left me torn as I did not know which character I even wanted to win.
+While I said that there were too many storylines, each storyline individually was decent.
+I enjoyed the father and son issues in Johnny’s story line, I enjoyed Ash’s relationship problems, I liked the unfulfilled housewife with Rosita, and I enjoyed the rest as well.
+Each storyline left me wanting that character to win the competition which left me torn as I did not know which character I even wanted to win.
 I thought they all deserved it and sympathized with each one of them.

-Con - The Catastrophe (-4pts)
+Con: The Catastrophe (-4pts)

-Pro - Songs (+8pts)
+Pro: Songs (+8pts)

-Con - The Typo (-2pts)
+Con: The Typo (-2pts)

-Rating: B- (82pts)
+Grade: B- (82pts)